-The purpose of Cardinal Newman School online safety policy is to:
+The purpose of Cardinal Newman Catholic Primary School online safety policy is to:

-- Safeguard and promote the welfare of all members of the Cardinal Newman School community online; - Identify approaches to educate and raise awareness of online safety throughout our community; - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology; - Identify clear procedures to follow when responding to online safety concerns.
+- Safeguard and promote the welfare of all members of the Cardinal Newman Catholic Primary School community online; - Identify approaches to educate and raise awareness of online safety throughout our community; - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology; - Identify clear procedures to follow when responding to online safety concerns. - Facilitating the safe, responsible, respectful and positive use of technology to support teaching and learning and prepare children and young people for the risks and opportunities of todays and tomorrow's digital world, to survive and thrive online.

-Cardinal Newman School identifies that the breadth of issues classified within online safety are considerable but can be broadly categorised into four areas of risk:
+Cardinal Newman Catholic Primary School identifies that the breadth of issues classified within online safety are considerable but can be broadly categorised into four areas of risk: